borntofrappe/arduino/README.md

 As I learn about [arduino](https://www.youtube.com/watch?v=UoBUXOOdLXY) I write small scripts to achieve _something_.

+_Please note:_ the code is written with the [Arduino UNO](https://www.arduino.cc/en/Guide/ArduinoUno) board in mind.

 ## message

 Send a message to the serial monitor.